My Top 10 First-Hand Tips for International Travel

 Last but certainly not least, learn the local tipping culture.
 I love that I don’t have to tip in Europe.
 Any taxes are included in the price, and overall, it’s so much cheaper than in the United States.

 Every destination has a unique tipping culture.
 Some places don’t have tipping at all.
 In other places, a 10% fee is added at sit-down restaurants.
-On the other hand, at an all-inclusive resort in Mexico, gratuity is included, but you are still expected to carry around cash to tip!
+On the other hand, at an all-inclusive resort in Mexico, gratuity is included, but you are still expected to carry cash for tipping!

 Do some quick research and make sure you know what to expect.
 Often, while tipping is not customary in food service, it is encouraged during tours.
 If you are taking a private tour, it’s always a good idea to tip something.
 This is why I get that cash before a trip!